wp-plugins/zedity/readme.txt

 The first editor that makes it incredibly easy, quick and fun to create your posts and pages.
 Try the difference!

 == Description ==
 Zedity is a revolutionary content builder to create your posts and pages as naturally as drawing on paper!
-With absolutely no coding skill required, you can now create your content super easily, with unprecedented possibilities and saving a lot of time!
+With absolutely no coding skill required, you can now create your content super easily, with unprecedented possibilities, saving also a lot of time!

 >**Upgrade to the latest Zedity 6!** With a brand new user interface, support for touchscreen devices and many [new features]( https://zedity.com/plugin/wpfeatures ), the Zedity 6 series is a major step forward for all users.